see whats currently

 The Irish Red is brewed in a Southern Ireland style with traditional grains and a touch of honey.

-Our take features local wildflower honey for a sweet finish to a nice smooth beer. in color with a tropical citrusy finish.
+Our take features local wildflower honey for a sweet finish to a nice smooth beer.

 Behind the Name: This is our first award winning beer and has become a cornerstone of our brewery’s portfolio.
 Therefore, we decided to make it simple and name it after the brewery itself.